 NVHS students met up at the flagpole and began their walk at 7:25 a.m. on the main street while chanting with cars honking along to show their support.
 The walkout was aimed at bringing attention to the situation in Palestine.

-Several NVHS students, including Neuqua Valley junior Alisha Sethi, organized the walkout to make a distinct impact.
+Several NVHS students, including Neuqua Valley junior Alisha S., organized the walkout to make a distinct impact.

-Due to the situation at hand, a significant number of students have expressed their desire to voice their opinions and stand up for what they believe is right.
-Among them, Dereck Lu, a junior at NVHS, highlighted the significance of exercising the right to protest especially as a student regardless of fear.
+Due to the situation at hand, many students have expressed their desire to voice their opinions and stand up for what they believe is right.
+Among them, Dereck Lu, a junior at NVHS, highlighted the significance of exercising the right to protest, especially as a student, regardless of fear.

-This event was a peaceful demonstration of unity created by wanting justice.
-Neuqua Valley junior, Yousuf Islam explains how it felt during the moment.
+This event was a peaceful demonstration of unity created by the desire for justice.
+Neuqua Valley junior Yousuf I. explains how it felt at the moment.

-“I saw a serious, strict, and determined gaze in every participant,” Islam said.
+“I saw a serious, strict, and determined gaze in every participant,” Yousuf said.
 “The atmosphere was filled with fervor and determination to make others hear our message.”

 Neuqua Valley principal Lance Fuhrer didn’t respond to a request for an interview.
 Shortly after the protest, Fuhrer released a statement to clarify his stance.